Moving from Ingress NGINX to Traefik¶

 If your Ingress uses only standard fields like paths and hosts without custom annotations, simply changing the ingressClassName is often sufficient.

 Please read "Converting Annotations to Traefik Middlewares" for information about annotation support and instructions on how to create appropriate Traefik Middlewares.
+After this proceed with the validation steps below.

 Validation¶